PacktPublishing/Designing-Hexagonal-Architecture-with-Java/chapter1/README.md

 # Chapter 1 - Why Hexagonal Architecture?
-Following are the instructions to compile and run the code samples presented in the first chapter.
+Following are the instructions to compile and run the code samples.

 You need to run these commands from within the chapter 1 directory: